A tall golfer holds some pros and cons. We’ll examine how this attribute can affect a tall guy’s play and what driver can help elevate the game.

 - Great adjustability

 - The shaft may feel whippy for faster swingers

 The huge sweet spot of the Classic XL makes it extremely forgiving.
 The center of gravity also works to maximize accuracy.
 The variable face thickness also paves the way for enhanced ball speed and distance.
 Plus, it comes with an adjustable hosel too!

 - Greatly forgiving

-The most lightweight on our list is the X-Metal with a weight of 44g only.
-A light driver means you will be able to put the momentum into speeding up your swing rather than into lifting it.
+The X-Metal is the most lightweight on our list, weighing only 44 g.
+A light driver means you can put the momentum into speeding up your swing rather than lifting it.
 And a faster swing allows for further distance too.